apache/metron/metron-platform/metron-common/README.md

   * Input:
     * string - The string to be appended.
     * suffix - The string suffix to append to the end of the string.
-    * suffixes - Optional - Additional string suffixes that are valid terminators.
+    * additionalsuffix - Optional - Additional string suffix that is a valid terminator.
   * Returns: A new String if prefix was prepended, the same string otherwise.

 ### `BLOOM_ADD`